namankharbanda007/dev-vani/README.md

 <img src="assets/elato-alien.png" alt="Elato Logo" width="100%">

-# 👾 Kickstarter Pre-Launch
+# 🚀 Kickstarter Pre-Launch

-We’re launching on Kickstarter soon!
-After a year of prototyping and shipping early units, Elato is ready for its next chapter: our first Kickstarter campaign.
+We’re launching on Kickstarter soon.
+After a year of prototyping and shipping early units, Elato is ready for its next chapter: our first Kickstarter campaign!
 Your early support means a lot.
 Even one click helps us bring Elato to more people.

 ➡️ [Kickstarter Pre-launch Page](https://www.kickstarter.com/projects/elatoai/elato-make-toys-talk-with-ai-voices) — click **“Notify me on launch”** to be first in line when we go live.

-# 🚀 ElatoAI: Realtime Speech AI Agents for ESP32
+# 👾 ElatoAI: Realtime Speech AI Agents for ESP32

 Realtime AI Speech powered by **OpenAI Realtime API** and **Gemini Live API**, ESP32, Secure WebSockets, and Deno Edge Functions for >15-minute uninterrupted global conversations